microsoft/vscode-dev-containers/containers/docker-from-docker-compose/README.md

 ## Using bind mounts when working with Docker inside the container

-> **Note:** Currently it is not possible to easily access container contents outside of the workspace folder when using this approach.
-You can, however, access workspace folder contents.
+> **Note:** If you need to mount folders within the dev container into your own containers using docker-from-docker, so you may find [Docker in Docker](../docker-in-docker) meets your needs better in some cases (despite a potential performance penalty).

 In some cases, you may want to be able to mount the local workspace folder into a container you create while running from inside the dev container (e.g. using `-v` from the Docker CLI).
 The issue is that, with "Docker from Docker", containers are always created on the host.
 So, when you bind mount a folder into any container, you'll need to use the **host**'s paths.